bigbadplayer/DatePickerGO/README.md

 Using beside an Open/Save window is problematic: the DatePicker grabs the focus from the Open/Save Window and when the Window Focus switch back, the whole Editor line (filename) will be overwritten by the date inserted.
 A possible workaround could be, if the date inserted into a notepad first, then copied into the Open/Save Window.

 ## Technical information
 Code written in Autohorkey v2.
-Source .ahk file and compiled .exe binary work on Windows.
+Source .ahk file (with Autohotkey v2 installed) and compiled .exe binary work on Windows.
 The app was tested only on Windows 10.